 Using the annotations defined above makes the use of web.xml optional.
 However for overriding either the default values or the values set via annotations, the deployment descriptor is used.
-As before, if the metadata-complete element is set to true in the web.xml descriptor, annotations in the class files and web-fragments bundled in jars will not be processed.
+As before, if the metadata-complete element is set to true in the web.xml descriptor, annotations that specify deployment information present in the class files and web-fragments bundled in jars will not be processed.
 It implies that all the metadata for the application is specified via the web.xml descriptor.